New Protections for NY State Renters

 The 5-day notice simply tells the tenant that the rent is late.
 If rent is not paid on time, the landlord may serve a written demand to pay rent within 14 days or an eviction will be filed.
 This document must be served in the same way as official court papers.

 The 2019 law gives tenants facing an eviction more time to gather a defense.
-First, the tenant may ask to postpone the hearing to find a lawyer who will represent them.
-Subsequently, a tenant can ask to postpone the hearing for at least 14 days if there are facts in dispute.
+A tenant can ask to postpone the hearing for at least 14 days if there are facts in dispute.
 This is called an Adjournment of Hearing.
 The tenant has an opportunity to ask for an Adjournment of Hearing once.
-The first time a tenant asks for a postponement to find a lawyer does not count as an adjournment.
+The court should grant the 14 day adjournment request as a right.

 There are new protections for tenants who are facing eviction after complaining about bad conditions.
 Now, proof that a tenant made a complaint about conditions within a year of an eviction being filed creates a presumption that the eviction is in retaliation for the complaint.
 That evidence can be used as a defense in court at an eviction proceeding.
 The new law covers tenants who complained directly to the landlord or their agent as well as complaints to government agencies.
 Tenants who take part in a tenants’ organization may also raise retaliation as a defense.